-This white paper will also address some other matters relevant to the subject.
-Importantly, this white paper is drafted for the New Zealand private wealth sector.
+This article will also address some other matters relevant to the subject.
+Importantly, this article is drafted for the New Zealand private wealth sector.
 There is much literature available about family offices in a global context.
 However, the New Zealand private wealth sector is nascent and operates in a quite different eco-system to other developed countries.
 It is also changing rapidly both in terms of an increasing size and scale and the way in which the market is being serviced and wealth is being structured.
-New Zealand is also very different to many other developed countries in that (at least for the time being) capital is not typically subject to taxation on gains made, and there are no wealth taxes or inheritance taxes.
+New Zealand is also very different to many other developed countries in that - at least for the time being - capital is not typically subject to taxation on gains made, and there are no wealth taxes or inheritance taxes.
 It is therefore important to consider local nuances at the same time as examining best practice in other countries.

-This white paper is drafted principally for the benefit of trusted advisors to wealthy private clients (e.g. lawyers, accountants, bankers, investment advisors and managers of the family business).
-It is not intended to suggest that because such trusted advisors may not have experience with setting up and running family offices they should be replaced or usurped by those who do.
+This article is drafted principally for the benefit of trusted advisers to wealthy private clients (eg, lawyers, accountants, bankers, investment advisers and managers of the family business).
+It is not intended to suggest that because such trusted advisers may not have experience with setting up and running family offices they should be replaced or usurped by those who do.